bfanselow/Python-Tutorials/Lambda-Pointer.md

 Howdy partner!
 ```

-#### But waht if we want to pass an arg in the function that is being passed as an arg?
+#### But what if we want to pass an arg in the function that is being passed as an arg?

 ```
 >>> def howdy(name="partner"):